Minimum Paid-Up Capital for Private Limited Company

 Good products:

-- Premium Shares: shares at premium are issued by a company at a price above their par value.
-For example, if a company issues shares of par value of Rs.10 at the price of Rs.
-18 then these shares, each consisting of 18 shares, are called premium shares.
+• Premium Shares: Shares at a premium are issued by a company at a price above their par value.
+For example, if a company issues shares of par value of Rs.
+10 at the price of Rs.
+18, then these shares, each consisting of 18 shares, are called premium shares.
 Generally, companies prefer to issue shares at a premium when they are financially healthy, and there is high demand for their shares.

-- Discounted Shares: Conversely, a discount share is a share issued by a company at a price less than its par value.
+• Discounted Shares: Conversely, a discount share is a share issued by a company at a price less than its par value.
 For example, if a company is selling shares with a par value of Rs.
-10 at a price of Rs.
-4 them this share, is labelled as a discount share.
+10 for Rs.
+4 them this share is labelled as a discount share.
 When a business needs a quick injection or is facing financial problems, it may choose to offer discounted products.

 Therefore, the minimum paid-up capital of a private limited company can be obtained by issuing shares at face value and at a premium price or at a discount.
 These options provide flexibility to companies to raise capital according to their financial profile and market performance.